 Is Gemini CLI free?

-Yes, on the OAuth tier.
-Sign in with a Google account and you get a daily quota of Gemini 2.5 Pro requests at no cost.
+Yes on the OAuth tier.
+Sign in with a Google account and you get ~60 requests per minute and ~1,000 requests per day at no cost.
 Heavier usage routes through an AI Studio API key, which is paid per token.

 Where is the Gemini CLI config file?

-The user-level config is ~/.gemini/settings.json.
-Project-level overrides go in ./.gemini/settings.json at the root of the repo.
-Project values override user values.
+User-level config is ~/.gemini/settings.json.
+Project-level overrides go in ./.gemini/settings.json.
+System-wide config can live at /etc/gemini-cli/settings.json.
+Project values override user values, which override system values.
+Custom commands live alongside under commands/.

 Can Gemini CLI run offline?